genemine/alzlink/README.md

 ```bash
  python train_and_test.py
 ```
-**Note**: the three modules which are pandas, numpy and sklearn need to be installed to run the script.<br>
+**Note**: the three modules which are pandas, numpy and sklearn need to be installed before running the script.<br>

 After running the script, the prediction results will be saved to the file named 'prediction.txt', in which each row contains a gene and the predicted probabilistic score ranging from 0 and 1 that measures the likelihood for the gene to be associated with AD.